calestialgem/dilsayar/README.md

 <!-- SPDX-FileCopyrightText: 2022 Cem Geçgel <gecgelcem@outlook.com> -->
 <!-- SPDX-License-Identifier: GPL-3.0-or-later -->

-# Şablon C
+# Dilsayar

-This is the template project for C language using VS Code, CMake and clangd.
+A parser generator in C. Reads the grammar file and produces its parser in C.

 ---